 The Marketplace requirement is a barrier for custom clients.
 If you’re building your own MCP client, your Slack app must be published to the Marketplace or registered as an internal app.
 You can’t just create a quick app for personal use and connect it.
 This protects workspaces from rogue integrations, but it slows down developers who want to experiment.

-No SSE support.
+No SSE or Dynamic Client Registration support.
 The server only supports Streamable HTTP (JSON-RPC 2.0).
 If your MCP client uses Server-Sent Events for transport — which some earlier MCP clients do — it won’t work.
-Not a dealbreaker for modern clients, but worth knowing if you’re working with older tooling.
+The lack of DCR has caused real pain for OpenAI Codex users trying to connect.
+PKCE support (GA March 30) helps desktop/mobile clients authenticate without a client_secret, but DCR remains absent.

 Rate limits vary by tool and aren’t well-documented in practice.
 Some tools are Tier 2 (20+ per minute), others Tier 4 (100+ per minute).
+Search and messaging have “special” rate limits that require checking individual method pages.
 In practice, a busy agent doing workspace research can bump into the Tier 2 limits on message search.
 The error messages don’t include retry-after headers, so your client is guessing on backoff timing.

 Search scope can surprise users.
 If you grant search:read.private or search:read.im, the agent can search your private conversations.
 The OAuth consent screen explains this, but in the flow of “just click authorize to get it working,” people grant broader access than they intend.
 Be deliberate about which scopes you authorize.